Titus Lowe: Ordained ministry and missionary service

 Lowe returned to the United States in 1908 and was appointed pastor in South Fork, Pennsylvania (1908–09).
 Then he was appointed, in succession, to the First Methodist Churches of Cedar Falls, Iowa (1909–13) and Omaha, Nebraska (1913–21).
-In 1921 the Rev. Dr. Lowe was elected Corresponding Secretary of the Board of Foreign Missions of the M.E.
-Church, serving in this position until elected to the episcopacy.
+In 1921, he was elected corresponding secretary of the Board of Foreign Missions of the Methodist Episcopal Church, holding in this position until elected to the episcopacy.

-The Rev. Lowe also served as a lecturer under the auspices of the International Committee of the YMCA in France during World War I (1917–18).
-He was elected a delegate to M.E.
-General Conferences (1916–24).
+In 1917–18, Lowe was a lecturer under the auspices of the International Committee of the YMCA in France during World War I. He was elected a delegate to Methodist Episcopal General Conferences (1916–24).

 Episcopal ministry

 Lowe was elected to the episcopacy of the Methodist Episcopal Church by the 1924 General Conference.
 He was assigned to the Singapore episcopal area (1924–28).
-He was then assigned to the Portland Episcopal Area (1928–39), and to the Indianapolis Episcopal Area of The Methodist Church in 1939.
+He was then assigned to the Portland, Oregon, Episcopal Area (1928–39) and to the Indianapolis Episcopal Area of The Methodist Church in 1939.
 His offices were located at 305 Underwriters Bldg. in Indianapolis.

-Bishop Lowe's accomplishments were many while Episcopal Leader in Indiana.
-Among these include being a charter member of the World Service Commission of the Methodist Church; serving as President of the Methodist Commission on Interdenominational Relations; as President of the Methodist Hospital of Indianapolis, and as President of the Methodist Council of Bishops.
+Lowe's accomplishments were many while episcopal Leader in Indiana, including being a charter member of the World Service Commission of the Methodist Church, president of the Methodist Commission on Interdenominational Relations, president of the Methodist Hospital of Indianapolis and president of the Methodist "Council of Bishops".

 Honors

-Rev. Lowe was honored with the D.D. degree (1916) and the LL.D. degree (1926) by the Nebraska Wesleyan University.
+Lowe was honored with the D.D. degree (1916) and the LL.D. degree (1926) by the Nebraska Wesleyan University.
 Ohio Wesleyan gave him the D.D. in 1920.
 The College of Puget Sound honored him with the L.H.D. in 1931.

-Bishop Lowe was a 33rd degree Mason.
-He was also named a Significant Sig by the national Sigma Chi Fraternity.
+Lowe was a 33rd degree mason.
+He was also named a "Significant Sig" by the national Sigma Chi fraternity.

 Retirement and death

-Lowe retired from the episcopacy in 1948, and was appointed Executive Secretary of the Methodist Commission on Overseas Relief for five years.
+Lowe retired from the episcopacy in 1948, and was appointed executive secretary of the Methodist Commission on Overseas Relief for five years.
 He lived in Indianapolis until his death in November 1959.